robertklep/R-Bus/README.md

 If you look at the raw capture you can see two slightly different magnitudes, so I think it is reasonable to assume this are the two devices in a request/response interaction.
 It seems like the first bytes are just some kind of addressing or synchronization, with the third byte being `00` in the request and `80` in the response.
 Possibly the fifth byte could be some message ID.

 In some of the messages the last 8 bytes look like it could be an uint64 (`00 00 00 00 00 00 2E ED`), hopefully representing some useful value.
 The request has two bytes in that place. (`F9 95`) The three bytes before that match in the request and reply, and the byte before that is off by one. (`80 2C 44 80` -> `7F 2C 44 80`) Maybe there is some register ID or message sequence number in there?

-## Future ideas

-* Build a datalogger.
-Knowing more or less how the physical layer works it should be doable to log the data for an extended period of time.
-* Correlate data with official app interactions and results.
-Compare data from the [Remeha Home app](https://www.remeha.nl/product/remeha-home-app) with logged data, to identify messages corresponding to temperature values and actions in the app.
-* Install their offcial [gateway](https://tools.remeha.nl/wp-content/uploads/sites/11/2020/11/Installatiehandleiding-gateway-16.pdf), and correlate OpenTherm and R-Bus messages.
-Easier to correlate, but harder to set up and will not capture proprietary functionality.